Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 However, all relevant features have been included in the upstream x264 builds since August 2018.

-A newer, more efficient alternative is x265.
+A newer, more efficient alternative is HEVC, with x265 being the most popular encoder.
 It is still in active development and aims for 20-50% lower bitrates with the same quality as x264.
 It does have its flaws,